wso2/docs-updates/en/docs/updates/faq.md

 4. Upon running the `apply-update` command again will propagate new updates to that environment easily.

 ##### What should you do if you get an`unknown command "apply-update" for "wso2update` error while applying updates offline?
-The reason this error is displayed is because the update tool used is of an older version and is not supported by the new Updates tool.
+The reason this error is displayed is because the update tool used is of an older version and does not support the apply-update command.
 To resolve this problem keenly follow the steps given below:<br>

 1. Check the version of the Update Tool in the non-internet environment by running `wso2update_<os> version` command. <br>
 2. If the version of the Update Tool in the non-internet environment is <strong>earlier than 1.3.0</strong>, copy a newer version of the tool that is fetched by an environment with internet.<br>